 Although Molly rarely contains pure MDMA, it has typically been found to contain a combination of dangerous synthetic drugs, including drugs found in the drug called, “Bath Salts”.
-These synthetic drugs may cause chest pains, hallucinations, psychotic and violent behavior.
+These synthetic drugs may cause chest pains, hallucinations, and psychotic, violent behavior.

-When tested, Molly has also been known to contain addictive drugs such as heroin, methamphetamine, ketamine, PCP and amphetamines.
+When tested, Molly has also been known to contain addictive drugs such as heroin, methamphetamine, ketamine, PCP, and amphetamines.

 Molly can be detected in the blood for up to 24 hours after use, and in urine for two to four days.
 Hair follicle tests can reveal evidence of MDMA use for up to three months.

 ROHYPNOL (also, ruffies, rophies, pingus, circles, roofies, Mexican Valium, roofinol, R2)

 Rohypnol, not approved for use in Canada or the USA, is the manufacturer’s trade name for benzodiazepine flunitrazepam, a drug related to sedative drugs like Valium or Xanax, but, unfortunately, about 10 times more potent.

 Rohypnol causes the user to behave as if they are drunk and, in most cases, lose consciousness.
 Often mixed with alcohol, Rohypnol users experience memory loss, impaired judgment, dizziness, blackouts, and/or nonresponsive unconsciousness.
 Sedation begins in about 30 minutes, peaks within 2 hours, and lasts for about 8 hours.